VSED and VSPeC

 This suggests that “reasonably foreseeable” is met if a person has demonstrated a clear intent to take steps (whether that be refusing medical treatment, preventive care, or food and liquids) that will make their death happen soon and of a predictable cause.

-Both the BC discipline case and the Lamb case suggest that VSED and VSPeC are legal paths to MAiD.
+Both the BC discipline case and the Lamb case suggest that VSED and VSPeC may be legal paths to MAiD.

 This issue will continue to be the subject of much debate as the effects of the Lamb concession are felt in practice.